 Maritime commerce linked New Zealand and the British Empire, and promoters looked for safe anchorages for their new settlements.
-In 1840, for example, Captain David Rough recalled Lieutenant Governor William Hobson’s interest in ‘the anchorage and depth of water near the shore where I had taken soundings’ when inspecting the harbour at Waitematā, Auckland, for a possible site for the capital.
+Captain David Rough, for example, recalled Lieutenant-Governor William Hobson’s interest in 1840 in ‘the anchorage and depth of water near the shore where I had taken soundings’ when Hobson was inspecting the harbour at Waitematā, Auckland, for a possible site for his capital.
 1

 When choosing settlement sites, sometimes people had to make difficult trade-offs between harbours and hinterlands.
-Wellington’s magnificent harbour needed little promotion, but even Charles Heaphy’s famous 1839 birds’-eye-view painting bent the truth, making the Hutt River look navigable, and softening Wellington’s slopes.
-Here, as at Lyttelton, the hills would remain inconvenient barriers before the advent of trains and railway tunnels.
+Wellington’s magnificent harbour needed little promotion, but even Charles Heaphy’s famous 1839 birds’-eye-view painting bent the truth, making the Hutt River look navigable and softening Wellington’s slopes.
+Here, as at Lyttelton, the hills would remain inconvenient barriers until the advent of trains and railway tunnels.

 The government steps in

 The New Zealand government was nearly as broke as the New Zealand Company, so its Chief Marine Board, established in 1862 and succeeded by the Marine Department in 1866, set a pattern that endured: central government looked after lighthouses, surveying, certification and regulations, while local (initially provincial) government (more recently port companies) ran the trading ports.
 The system started shakily.
 The problem was that as settlement fanned out, the demand for harbour works grew, pitting settlers from the outports against townsfolk.

 Harbour boards were established by statute in 1870.
 Eventually there would be more than 60.
 Big city boards like Wellington’s had plenty of influence.
 Busy wharves made merchants rich, and changed the face of cities.
 Wellington Harbour Board engineer William Ferguson directed port development, which covered everything from shipping channels to street layouts on reclamations.